DaniSchober/LabLiquidVision/README.md

 ## Credits

 This project was developed in collaboration with [Novo Nordisk](https://www.novonordisk.com/), a global healthcare company that is dedicated to improving the lives of people with diabetes and other chronic diseases.
-Novo Nordisk provided support and resources for this project, including expert guidance, and access to equipment and facilities.
+Novo Nordisk provided support and resources for this project, including expert guidance and access to equipment and facilities.

 ## Contact